-Products may not be mailed at Periodicals prices.
-Examples include stationery (such as pads of paper or blank printed forms); cassettes; floppy disks; merchandise; envelopes containing enclosures, other than receipts, orders for subscriptions, and incidental First-Class Mail material; and wall, desk, and blank calendars.
+Except as provided for in 3.3.9, products may not be mailed at Periodicals prices.
+Examples include stationery (such as pads of paper or blank printed forms); cassettes; floppy disks; CDs; DVDs; merchandise, including travel-size merchandise in commercially available form or packaging; and wall, desk, and blank calendars.
 Printed pages, including oversized pages and calendars, are not considered products if they are not offered for sale.

-3.4.4 Package Services and Parcel Select
+Package Services and Parcel Select